s3p02/jupyter_gcp_nvidia-docker_digits/digits_docker_jupyter/README.md

 ## Step v : Creating a Dataset

-For our dataset, we shall use google's creative-commons licensed flower photos.
+[Open Images](https://github.com/openimages/dataset) is a dataset of ~9 million URLs to images that have been annotated with image-level labels and bounding boxes spanning thousands of classes.
+However, for our dataset, we shall use google's creative-commons licensed flower photos.
+Enter the following to download the dataset:

 ```
 !curl http://download.tensorflow.org/example_images/flower_photos.tgz \